alan-ai/alan-sdk-cordova/README.md

 Add a voice assistant to your application.
 With no or minimal changes to the existing UI.

+## How to start

+To add voice to an Apache Cordova application:
+1. [Sign up for Alan Studio](https://studio.alan.app/register) to build and test voice scripts in JavaScript.
+2. Use the Alan Cordova SDK to embed the Alan button to your application.
+For details, see [Alan AI documentation](https://alan.app/docs/client-api/cross-platform/cordova).

 ## Example  apps

 In the [Examples](https://github.com/alan-ai/alan-sdk-cordova/tree/master/examples/) folder, you can find example apps integrated with the Alan voice SDK for Cordova.
 Launch the app, tap the Alan button and start giving voice commands.
 For example, you can ask: "Hello" or "What does this app do?"